jh3nd3rs0n/jargyle/README.md

 ```

-The following command creates a configuration file with the port number, the number of allowed backlogged connections, and no authentication required:
+The following command creates a configuration file with the port number, the number of allowed backlogged incoming client connections, and no authentication required:

 ```bash